triggermesh/triggermesh/docs/targets/googlecloudpubsub.md

 ## Deploying an Instance of the Target

-1. [Clone][clone] the Triggermesh mono repo and navigate to the example manifest located in the [`triggermesh/config/samples/targets/googlecloudpubsub/`][sample-manifest] section of the Triggermesh mono repo.
+1. [Clone][clone] the TriggerMesh mono repo and navigate to the example manifest located in the [`triggermesh/config/samples/targets/googlecloudpubsub/`][sample-manifest] section of the TriggerMesh mono repo.

 1. Replace the example credentials in the `100-secret.yaml` file with the JSON credentials of a valid Service Account.